rph2odbp/camp-management/CURRENT_TASK.md

-# Current Task Reminder
+# Current Task: Setting Up Firebase Local Emulators

-Our main objective is to migrate the Firebase project `kateri-fbc` into your Google Cloud Organization.
+Our main goal is to run the application locally for development using the Firebase Emulator Suite.
+This will allow us to bypass the cloud IAM policies and permissions that were blocking us.

 ## Blocker
-We are currently blocked by the **"Domain Restricted Sharing"** organization policy (`constraints/iam.allowedPolicyMemberDomains`).
-This policy prevents us from granting the necessary `Project Creator` role to your personal `@gmail.com` account, which is required to perform the migration.
+The Firebase Emulators require the Java Development Kit (JDK) to run, but it was not installed in the environment.

 ## Current Status
-1. We attempted to use the Google Cloud Console, but failed because even a Super Admin can be blocked by API/credential restrictions.
-2. We decided to use the `gcloud` command-line tool to bypass this.
-3. The `gcloud` command was not found in the environment.
-4. I have just added the `google-cloud-sdk` package to your `.idx/dev.nix` file.
+1. I have updated the `.idx/dev.nix` file to include the `pkgs.jdk` package.
+2. I have configured `firebase.json` with the necessary emulator settings.
+3. I have updated `frontend/src/firebase-config.js` to automatically connect the frontend to the emulators when running on `localhost`.

 ## Action Required By You
-You need to **reload the environment** by clicking the "Reload" button in the notification.
-This will install `gcloud` and make it available in the terminal.
+You need to **rebuild the environment** by clicking the "Reload" button in the notification at the bottom-right of your screen.
+This will install the JDK.

-## Plan After Reload
+## Plan After Rebuild
-Once you reload and tell me to continue, I will guide you through the following steps using the terminal:
+Once the environment has reloaded and you tell me to continue, I will:
-1. Authenticate `gcloud` using your Super Admin account.
-2. Get your Organization ID.
-3. Create a `policy.yaml` file to disable the domain restriction.
-4. Apply this policy to your organization.
-5. Proceed with the project migration.
-6. Re-enable the security policy.
+1. Run the `firebase emulators:start` command.
+2. This will start the local emulators for Authentication, Firestore, Functions, and Storage.
+3. I will then guide you on how to access the Emulator UI and your locally running frontend application.